-RECORD NAMEPLATE DATA te the gear reducer nameplate a a for future reference.
+RECORD NAMEPLATE DATA Locate the gear reducer nameplate and record all nameplate data for future reference.
 SK • • • • • • • • • • • • • • • • • • • • S/N RATIO MAX TORQUE RPM MTG.
 POS

 STORAGE

 PROPER STORAGE UNTIL INSTALLED

 Keep unit in a dry, temperature controlled area.
 If stored other than said, long term storage methods must be applied to the unit including complete fill with lubricant.
 Protect machined surfaces and rotate shafts periodically.
 Prior to putting unit into service, drain lubricant and refill to proper level as determined by the mounting position.